DataDog/documentation/content/en/dynamic_instrumentation/_index.md

 ### Creating a metric probe

 Metric probes emit metrics at a chosen location in your code.
 Use the Dynamic Instrumentation expression language to reference numeric values from the context, such as from a local variable or a class field.
+For more information, read [How Dynamic Instrumentation Works][11].

 To create a metric probe:

-1. Go to the [Dynamic Instrumentation page][10].
+1. Go to the [Dynamic Instrumentation page][12].
 2. Click **Create Probe** in the top right, or click the three dot context menu on a service and select **Add a probe for this service**.
 3. Select **Metric** as the probe type.
 4. Specify a name for the metric.